emilhe/dash-extensions-docs/sections/migration.md

 The page contains migration guidelines for releases that contain breaking changes.

+### 1.1.0

+The `NoOuputTransform` was removed.
+As per Dash 2.17.0, callbacks with outputs are supported out of the box.
+Hence, no migration is necessary (apart from removing the `NoOuputTransform` itself).

+The `dataiku` module was removed.
+With Dataiku being a proprietary platform that i no longer have access to, I am not able to provide guidelines on possible migration strategies.

 ### 1.0.0

 The `OperatorTransform` was removed.
 The recommended migration approach is to switch to [partial property updates](https://dash.plotly.com/partial-properties) introduced in Dash 2.9, which offer similar functionality.